opendaylight/docs/docs/developer-guides/odl-parent-developer-guide.rst

--  ``q`` (``-Pq``), the quick profile, which disables tests, code coverage, Javadoc generation, code analysis, etc. — anything which isn’t necessary to build the bundles and features (see `this blog post <http://blog2.vorburger.ch/2016/06/improve-maven-build-speed-with-q.html>`__ for details);
+-  ``q`` (``-Pq``), the quick profile, which disables tests, code coverage, Javadoc generation, code analysis, etc. — anything which is not necessary to build the bundles and features (see `this blog post <http://blog2.vorburger.ch/2016/06/improve-maven-build-speed-with-q.html>`__ for details);